ogata-lab/eipl-docs/en/docs/model/test.md

 <!-- #################################################################################################### -->
 ----
-## Online Motion Generation {#online}
+## Motion Generation {#online}
-The following describes an online motion generation method using a real robot with pseudo code.
+The following pseudocode describes an online motion generation method using a real robot.
 The robot can generate sequential motions based on sensor information by repeating steps 2-5 at a specified sampling rate.

-1. **Model loading (line 23)**
+1. **Load model (line 23)**

     After defining the model, load the trained weights.

-2. **Get and normalize sensor information (line 38)**
+2. **Retrieve and normalize sensor information (line 38)**

-    Get the robot sensor information and perform the normalization process.
-    For example, if you are using ROS, the Subscribed image and joint angles as `raw_image` and `raw_joint`.
+    Retrieve the robot's sensor information and perform the normalization process.
+For example, if you are using ROS, subscribe to the image and joint angles and assign them to the `raw_image` and `raw_joint` variables.

 3. **Inference (line 51)**

-    Predict the image `y_image` and joint angle `y_joint` at the next time using the normalized image `x_img` and joint angle `x_joint`.
+    Predict the image `y_image` and joint angle `y_joint` for the next time step using the normalized image `x_img` and joint angle `x_joint`.

 4. **Send command (line 61)**

     By using the predicted joint angle `pred_joint` as the robot's motor command, the robot can generate sequential motions.
-    In the case of ROS, by publishing the joint angles to the motors, the robot controls each motor based on the motor command.
+When using ROS, publish the joint angles to the motors to control each motor based on the motor command.

 5. **Sleep (line 65)**

-    Finally, timing is adjusted by inserting a sleep process to perform inference at the specified sampling rate.
-The sampling rate should be the same as during training data collection.
+    Finally, insert a sleep process to adjust the timing and perform inference at the specified sampling rate.
+The sampling rate should be the same as that used during training data collection.